 Namespacing with Database and Schema

-Much like the relational databases, Databases and #_schemas in DeltaStream are used for logically organizing data, regardless of the Store the data resides in.
+Much like relational databases, DeltaStream uses Databases and s for logically organizing data, regardless of the Store in which the data resides.

-This logical separation can be used to namespace Query statements based on the scope of the query and what Stores are involved.
-This is specially very useful where Stores are accessible by more than one team and collaboration on data is required.
+You can use this logical separation to namespace Query statements based on the scope of the query and what stores are involved.
+This is of particular value when your stores are accessible by more than one team and you require collaboration on the data.

-In DeltaStream, all #_relations are hosted in a Database and Schema.
-So in this tutorial we look at how we can use this to organize our data.
+In DeltaStream, all s are hosted in a database and schema.
+This tutorial demonstrates how to use this framework to organize your data.

-Besides Creating Stores for Streaming Data, we also need to create a Database to process any data.
+In addition to Creating Stores for Streaming Data, you must also create a database to process data.
+To do this:

-Schemas can be used to further organize Relations within a Database, making it possible to manage complex projects.
+You can use schemas to further organize relations within a database.
+This makes it possible to manage complex projects.

 , analytics-ds.public.user_visit_location